Upper Hunter Shire

-The Upper Hunter Shire is a local government area in the Upper Hunter Region of New South Wales, Australia.
+The Upper Hunter Shire is a local government area in the Upper Hunter Valley of New South Wales, Australia.
 The Shire was formed in May 2004 from the Scone Shire and parts of Murrurundi and Merriwa shires.

-The Mayor of the Upper Hunter Shire Council is Cr.
-Maurice Collison, following the sudden resignation of Wayne Bedggood as Mayor and as a Councillor on 9 June 2020.
+The mayor of the Upper Hunter Shire Council is Cr.
+Maurice Collison, following the sudden resignation of Wayne Bedggood as mayor and as a councillor on 9 June 2020.
 No reason has been given for the sudden resignation.